aki5/libstl/README.md

 z = vertpos[3*vert+2];
 ```

 If the `vertpos` array consisted of `structs` with `x`, `y` and `z` fields, the multiplication would not be necessary.
-However, using flat arrays like above makes it easier to tell _OpenGL_ how to fetch vertex data.
+However, using flat arrays like above makes it easier to tell _OpenGL_ where and how to fetch vertex data.

 By focusing on stable identifiers instead of a specific set of attributes  makes the library more open-ended: algorithms can easily add attributes to any object just by declaring temporary arrays and indexing them during computation.